17 Jun 2019

 Two local Councillors visited the site today to take a look first hand at how the new fire station is taking shape.
 After speaking with the on-duty crew and representatives…

 View more news for this station

 Rothwell Fire Station, which has recently been re-built, is located on Carlton Lane.
-The previous 1963 station building was demolished in 2014 and a brand new facility was built of the same site.
-The new single storey building was completed in mid 2015 with an official opening held on 16th July 2015.
+The previous 1963 station building was demolished in 2014 and a brand new facility was built on the same site.
+The new single storey building was completed in the summer of 2015 with an official opening held on 16th July 2015.

-The station protects a population of 35,127 people and covers the area of Rothwell and locations of Thorpe, Robin Hood, John O’Gaunts, Oulton, Woodlesford, Methley, Lofthouse, Mickletown, Stourton, Carlton and Lee Moor incorporating 14,572 dwellings.
+The station protects the area of Rothwell and locations of Thorpe, Robin Hood, John O’Gaunts, Oulton, Woodlesford, Methley, Lofthouse, Mickletown, Stourton, Carlton and Lee.
 The station is a dedicated technical water rescue station.
-The station is staffed 24 hours a day and is made up of a station commander (who also manages Morley), 24 operational firefighters and one station clerk.

 The team is made up of a station commander (who also manages Garforth) and 14 operational firefighters who work a day crewed/close call shift pattern.
 Firefighters are on station through the day and then provide cover from home on evenings with all staff living within close proximity to the station, providing 24 hour cover, 365 days a year.

 There are currently no events listed at this station.